flaviusb/fantasy-cpu-notes/channel.md

 Have some forms of media be nybble addressable, so that file streams work between 36 and 64 bit systems, and to make conversion to/from legacy systems easier.

+Have some forms of memory where you can send an operation - one of the 16 binary ops, plus an operand, to perform MEM = MEM OP OPERAND on the memory itself.
+You can do in place single bit set/clear with OR/ORN, for instance.

 MMIO - three ways.
 - Mount data plane, translucent control plane
   - Eg mount a range of remote memory, writes on either side will turn into bus traffic to 'write through'